 This third scenario was make or break for the Germans.
 They have eight campaign games to gain a victory.
 This was about to be campaign game five, which meant if they don't win this one they would have to win every subsequent scenario to achieve victory.
 Losing didn't mean victory was impossible, but it would certainly make it a tall order.
 With that in mind I planned to try and do as much damage as I could to this next German platoon.
 This was the last time I intended to use my original platoon, so I felt I could take some casualties in the process without the risk of carrying those losses into the following games (although that cavalier attitude to the men's lives might not boost their opinion of me).

 Annoyingly, the final missing team from the parachute drop, the PIAT team, still failed to show up.
 I really didn't want to have to spend support points on bringing in what I felt I should already have.
 I had seven support points, so decided on a Roadblock instead of a PIAT team.
 The terrain is very restricted for the available German vehicles, none of which are sturdy enough to drive through the tall stone walls.
 I knew a roadblock would absolutely guarantee a limited range of movement for any AFV, while the PIAT could end up a one-shot wonder or die trying to get a shot off.
-Remaining support points went on a section of Paras and an Adjutant.
+Remaining support points went on an additional section of Paras and an Adjutant.
 I wanted to be able to get both senior leaders on the table and try to make full use of 'concentrated fire' with the bren teams to inflict casualties.

 |The roadblock prevents vehicle access into Ranville.|